Determine languages

 on the configuration element applicationSettings

-that can be set to false to get a more "tolerant" behavior.
+that can be set to false for a more "tolerant" behavior.